K3-is-M3/Create-OpenVPN-server-on-Pfsense/README.md

 Your **OpenVPN Server** is now fully configured and ready to provide secure remote access through pfSense.
 Users can authenticate with their credentials, automatically establish encrypted tunnels, and access the internal network securely.

-> **Note:** Your network environment may be setup differently and thus you need to review that first and understand how you have set it up.
+> Your network environment may be configured differently, so take time to review and understand your existing setup before proceeding.